autonomys/subspace/crates/subspace-farmer/docs/plotting.md

 ### Archiving blocks

-After that we request blocks under some confirmation depth from the best block.
+After listening for new blocks, we request blocks under some confirmation depth from the best block.

-This is currently necessary due to implementation challenge where archiving that happens on the node is not waiting for farmer, also farmer can connect/disconnect from node at any time, thus resulting in farmer potentially missing some of the archived pieces altogether.
+This is currently necessary due to implementation challenge where archiving that happens on the node is not waiting for farmer.
+Also farmer can connect/disconnect from node at any time, thus resulting in farmer potentially missing some of the archived pieces altogether.
 As such, farmer temporarily has its own archiving process as well.
 It will eventually be replaced with DNS-based